Frequently asked questions

 What is the difference between plan managed and agency managed plan?

-In agency managed category, you can choose and receive services from Agency registered Organisations/companies only.
-That means you may have reduced flexibility in terms of choosing the providers.
-Registered providers provide you the services and then directly claim from NDIA portal.
+If your ndis plan is agency managed, you can choose and receive services from NDIA registered Organisations/Companies only.
+With agency managed funding plan, you may have reduced flexibility in terms of choosing the providers.

 What is the difference between self-managing and plan managing my NDIS plan?